 Anthony Bourdain got out of the kitchen and carved a successful career pursuing his global food passions — so why?
-It’s known his past was troubled with alcohol and drugs which some say are a legacy of coping mechanisms often needed as a chef — an easy to obtain solution to come down off the adrenaline high of a 12 hour shift of fast and furious service, night after night.
+It’s known his past was troubled with alcohol and drugs which some say are a legacy of coping mechanisms often needed as a chef — an easy to obtain a solution to come down off the adrenaline high of a 12-hour shift of fast and furious service, night after night.

 Change for any industry must begin from within — I’ve identified 3 ideas that I believe can instigate change.
 They aren't perfect but it's a start.

 To squeeze out the highest level of performance, a constructive and supportive leadership style in the commercial kitchen is a critical component.
 Developing a positive and productive team culture gives people a feeling of belonging to a supportive structure.

 Strong and direct instruction of tasks will always be necessary during service to get the job done fast.
 It doesn’t need to be abusive.
 The instructions are to direct the task, not to assassinate the individual.

 However, the leaders of kitchens can take the time after service to celebrate the team’s successes and mentor on their shortcomings while looking for signs of distress in individuals.

 We are struggling to entice the next generation of chefs.
 They don’t like the culture, so they leave, which is sending a clear message to the industry.
 Those that are staying on have a new leadership style.
 The screaming, abusive chefs are phasing out.
 Fair Work laws have reduced humiliating and dangerous initiation pranks on apprentices.

 The millennials are influencing positive change and they don’t even know it